claabs/watch-dogs-legion-version-manager/Readme.md

 1. Verify and repair your game files in Ubisoft Connect

 If you're having trouble with downloads failing, try disabling `fastprocessing` and/or `fastdownload` in the config.

+## To Do

+* Progress bar on file moves (between drives)
+* Remove slow download mode
+* Add CRC checksums to verify file version

 ## Development